-If you receive a 1099 you might not know what to do with it.
-Knowing how it applies to your tax return depends on the type of 1099 it is.
-There are over a dozen different 1099s, some of which report taxable income, while others are more informational in nature.
-If you receive a 1099 and it reports some sort of income, the amount reported could be taxed or offset by deductions, similar to income from a W2.
+If you receive a 1099, you may be somewhat confused as to what exactly you should be doing with it.
+Knowing how it applies to your tax return depends on the specific type of 1099 you are using.
+There are over a dozen different 1099s, available.
+Some report taxable income, while others are more informational in nature.
+If you receive a 1099 and it reports some form of income, the amount reported could be taxed or offset by deductions, similar to income from a W2.

 The Difference Between a W2 and a 1099